-The Kilmartin Glen in Argyll is one of Britain's gems of history DùnAdd, ancient capital of Dalriada founded by the Irish in the 5th century amidst the pagan Picts.
-Gleann Cille Mhàrtainn (Kilmartin Glen), is where they came and so began Scotland.
+The Kilmartin Glen in Argyll is one of Britain's gems of history.
+DùnAdd, ancient capital of Dalriada, was founded by the Irish in the 5th century amidst the pagan Picts.
+Gleann Cille Mhàrtainn (Kilmartin Glen), is where they came and so began the country we now call Scotland.
 But we humans have been here since the ice receded 10,000 years ago.
 We built our stone circles and standing stone temples; We left footprints....

-Pick 4-5 hours worth from the following to give a full day's relaxed walking (which allows a break for lunch and transport time between each site, in your transport):
+Pick 4-5 hours worth from the following to give a full day's private tour (which allows a break for lunch and transport time between each site):

-Known in literature as The Long Crooked Glen of the Stones, it holds a huge amount of interest for the sensitive traveller: probably the last continously kept Earth Goddess shire in Britain, sites of the last Pictish strongholds, Tales and Legends of Fionn MacCumhal, great natural beauty, early Christian sites, a Fairy Hill of the Celts, a remoteness of landscape that is felt by the visitor... and so the attractions go on.
+Known in literature as The Long Crooked Glen of the Stones, it holds a huge amount of interest for the sensitive traveller: probably the last continously kept Earth Goddess shrine in Britain, sites of the last Pictish strongholds (pre 900 AD), Tales and Legends of Fionn MacCumhal, great natural beauty, early Christian sites, a Fairy Hill of the Celts, a remoteness of landscape that is felt by the visitor... and so the attractions go on.

 This is a whole day tour, due to the remoteness of the glen and the distance into it.